 How to Explain Gaps in Employment

-It’s important to be strategic when talking about the gap to show employers you’re still a top-notch candidate for the gig.
-You don’t want to over-explain and wind up digging yourself into a hole, but if you fail to explain enough, your interviewer may be left wondering about the mysterious period in your employment history.
+It's important to be strategic when talking about the gap to show employers you're still a top-notch candidate for the gig.
+You don't want to over-explain and wind up digging yourself into a hole, but if you fail to explain enough, your interviewer may be left wondering about the mysterious period in your employment history.
 If you want to ease your hiring and management process try using HR and payroll software.
 Payroll software can be a good choicefor handling employee monthly data.

 With the landscape of what to include in your resume constantly changing, it's important to keep up with best practices for structuring resume gaps to ensure you start on the right foot.

 Need to explain the gap on your resume but don't know where to start?
 Keep reading to learn how to navigate the most common types of resume gaps.